elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->

 ## Batch Gradient Descent

+In order to implement _Gradient Descent_, it is necessary to calculate the gradient of the cost functions of each parameter of the model $\theta_{j}$, that is, calculate for small changes in $\theta_{j}$.
+To calculate this function, the equation below is used:

 ```math
 \frac{\partial}{\partial \theta _{j}}MSE(\theta) =
 \frac{2}{m}\sum_{i=1}^{m}(\theta^{T} x^{(i)} - y^{(i)}) x_{j}^{(i)}
 ```

+In simpler terms, it is possible to calculate the gradient vector described as $\nabla MSE(\theta)$, which contains all the partial derivatives of the cost function (one for each parameter of the model).
+This is why it is called _Bach Gradient Descent_, since it calculates the entire batch of data at each step.

 ```math
 \nabla _{\theta} MSE(\theta) =